lguibr/muzerotriangle/out.md

 ---

 **Note:** Please keep this README updated when modifying the `Node` structure, the `run_mcts_simulations` logic, or the interfaces used.
-Accurate documentation is crucial for maintainability.
+Accurate documentation is crucial for maintainability. **Set the logger level for `muzerotriangle.mcts.core` to `DEBUG` to enable detailed tracing.**

 File: muzerotriangle\mcts\core\search.py
 # File: muzerotriangle/mcts/core/search.py
 import logging
 from typing import TYPE_CHECKING

+import torch

-from ...config import MCTSConfig from ...features import extract_state_features  # Import feature extractor from ...utils.types import ActionType, StateType  # Import StateType from ..strategy import backpropagation, expansion, selection from .node import Node
+from ...config import MCTSConfig from ...features import extract_state_features from ...utils.types import ActionType, StateType from ..strategy import backpropagation, expansion, selection from ..strategy.backpropagation import backpropagate_value from .node import Node

 if TYPE_CHECKING:
     from ...nn import NeuralNetwork